mamcer/mamcer.github.io/_posts/2017-11-04-core-identity-mssql-docker.md

 Again you can follow the steps from the official site: [https://www.docker.com/docker-mac](https://www.docker.com/docker-mac)

-Docker for MSSQL Server requires 4GB.
+Docker for MSSQL Server requires 4GB of memory.
 Currently the default is 2GB but you can easily change it in Docker from Mac from the docker logo in the top status bar and select Preferences.

 ![Docker preferences](../img/2017-11-04-core-identity-mssql-docker/01-docker.png)